bpwl0121/nd013-c1-vision-starter/README.md

 ```

 The training results are as follows:
 As can be seen from the figure, the training results seem to be stable, but the loss is very high, probably because the training step is too small, only 100, compared with the original step (25000).
-And there is no data augmentation
+And there is no data augmentation.
 ![avatar](images/31.PNG)

 ## Improve the performances